GROMACS

 gmx mdrun manual page

-Because the mdrun command tends to need more resources and cores than the other shorter running commands, it needs it’s own submission file to leverage HTCondor’s parallel universe in order to split it’s work on multiple compute nodes at the same time.
+Because the mdrun command tends to need more resources and cores than the other shorter running commands, it needs it’s own submission file to leverage HTCondor’s ability to request a GPU node for acceleration.

-HTCondor submission script to run the mdrun command of gmxmdrun.htsub
+HTCondor submission script to run the mdrun command of gmxmdrun-gpu.htsub

 3